Origins of Mined and Lab Grown Diamonds

-The diamond seed is placed in a specifically designed press or 'containment cube.'
-This is done by a highly trained gemologist to ensure that the seed will indeed turn into a crystalline structure.
+- The diamond seed is placed in a designed press or 'containment cube.'
+This is done by a highly trained gemologist to ensure that the seed will turn into a crystalline structure.

-The containment cube undergoes heating and of about 1500°C and around 12 tons of pressure per centimeter.
+- The containment cube is heated to about 1500°C and around 12 tons of pressure per centimeter.
 These are very similar conditions found deep in the Earth's mantle.
-Catalysts are also added such as iron, nickel or cobalt to lower the amount of energy and pressure required to complete the reaction from diamond seed to diamond crystal.
+Catalysts are also added such as iron, nickel or cobalt to lower the amount of energy and pressure needed to complete the reaction from diamond seed to diamond crystal.

-Carbon atoms precipitate (rain down) on the diamond seed crystal and the diamond itself starts to grow.
+- Carbon atoms rain down on the small diamond seed crystal and the diamond itself starts to grow.

-Within a few weeks, the diamond crystal structure is fully formed.
-It is then cool, cut and polished by a diamond cutter.
+- Within a few weeks, the diamond crystal structure is formed.
+It is then cooled, cut and polished by a diamond cutter.

-It is important to note that HPHT are not 'fake' diamonds.
+It is important to note that HPHT are not 'fake' diamonds, moissanites or cubic zirconias.
 They are natural diamonds.
 The process is exactly the same as naturally forming diamonds.
 The only difference is that the HPHT process happens in a lab and not below the ground.
 A good analogy that we use is ice from Antartica or ice from a freezer?
 However it is made, it is still ice.

 Another method for creating lab grown diamonds is the chemical vapor deposition process.
 In this process, diamonds are grown from a hydrocarbon gas mixture (like methane) where it undergoes an increase in temperature and pressure in a vacuum chamber.
 There are six key steps to creating a lab grown diamond from the CVD process:

-A microwave beam causes the carbon to precipitate out of the hydrocarbon gas mixture (which is now a plasma cloud) and "rain down" on the diamond seed which then starts to turn into a crystal.
+- A microwave beam causes the carbon to rain out of the hydrocarbon gas mixture (which is now a plasma cloud) onto the diamond seed which then starts to turn into a crystal.
 The hydrogen in the hydrocarbon gas etches off any non-diamond carbon.

-The diamonds are removed every few days to have the top of its surface polished.
-This ensures that any non-carbon diamond is removed so it can continue to grow.
+- The diamonds are removed every few days to have the top of its surface polished.
+This ensures that any impurities are removed so it can continue to grow.